-away, but it spoke to our souls as we began to seek out a simpler, less hectic home life- basically, a sanctuary.
+We found the minimalist lifestyle as we began researching the Tiny House movement (another movement we relate to).
+The entire minimalist approach speaks to us and we both got on board right away.
+It spoke to our souls as we began to seek out a simpler, less hectic home life- basically, a sanctuary.
 It seems that with Tiny Living, comes mindfulness, conservation, and sustainability.
-We began looking at our carbon footprint and attempting to reduce what we put into the world, again, all of the shit that we as human, call necessities.
+We began looking at our carbon footprint and attempting to reduce what we put into the world, again, all of the shit that we as humans, call necessities.
 The bottom of this page has a few resources in which we found to be helpful through our lifestyle transition.

 Gerry is sort of a minimalist by nature.
 We have a joke that Gerry could live in the middle of the woods, in a tent, with Betty White, maybe me, and his guitar and he would be in complete zen.

 We are always tweaking our craft of Minimalism- meaning, we are not experts, by any means.
 It does take effort for us, still, as we work to reject the impulsiveness of going straight to Amazon when we think we need something.
 We now ask ourselves, do we actually need it?
-If so, is there a way we can get it locally, by not going out of our way, wasting gas, time, etc. and also keep our money locally.
+If so, is there a way we can get it locally, by not going out of our way, wasting gas, time, etc. and also keep our money locally?
 It’s amazing how, when taking the time to think about the things we want to buy or pick-up, we realize that we don’t need these things at all.
 The question we always ask ourselves- “Does it bring me joy or is it functional to my life?”
 If the answer is no, then we don’t bring it into our lives.